mehulagg/gitlab/doc/ci/runners/README.md

 ### Forks

-Whenever a project is forked, it copies the settings of the jobs that relate to it.
+When a project is forked, it copies the settings of the jobs that relate to it.
 This means that if you have shared runners set up for a project and someone forks that project, the shared runners serve jobs of this project.